ronenh24/bible_search_engine/README.md

 - Predicted Relevance from Annotated Queries Data for Completeness
 - Incorporated Large Language Model for Chapter and Query Expansion
 - Colbert Learning to Rank Feature for Efficiency
-- Tuned Hyperparameters for Optimal Ranking
+- Tuned Hyperparameters **Including Feature Extractor** for Optimal Ranking

 ## Planned Improvements
 - Add Support for Different Bible Versions